ismet55555/yojenkins/misc/TOOD.md

 - Build Monitor:
     - L - Build logs
-        - L - All logs
+        - L - All logs output
         - S - For certain stage - need a way to pick? (enter text for now?)
-        - B - Last X number of bytes of logs
+        - F - Switch to follow logs

 - For temporary message, look into threading timer